-Five reasons to buy winter sports insurance for your Christmas holiday in the snow
+Five reasons to buy winter sports insurance for your holiday in the snow

 Recent research from the Association of British Travel Agents (ABTA) shows that over 3.5 million British adults who have been abroad for winter sports holidays have never bought travel insurance.

-If you’re off to the slopes yourself this Christmas, don’t make the same mistake – whether you’re skiing, snowboarding, sledging or just walking.
+If you’re off to the slopes yourself, don’t make the same mistake – whether you’re skiing, snowboarding, sledging or just walking.

 Here’s why it’s important to buy the right travel insurance before you set off for the snow.

 In the last ski season, British holidaymakers suffered more than 200 significant injuries - and that’s just the number reported by ABTA members.
 Injuries were caused by, among other activities, skiing, snowboarding, bum boarding and tobogganing.
 ABTA says that holidaymakers aged 25 -34 have had, on average, more first-hand experiences of winter sports injuries than any other age group.